Drifting Net Cafe

-Drifting Net Cafe (漂流ネットカフェ, Hyōryū Netto Kafe) is a Japanese seinen manga by Shūzō Oshimi that was serialized in the manga magazine, Manga Action.
+Drifting Net Cafe (漂流ネットカフェ, Hyōryū Netto Kafe) is a Japanese seinen manga illustrated and written by Shūzō Oshimi that was serialized in the manga magazine, Manga Action.
 Drifting Net Cafe is a science fiction mystery involving a group of patrons trapped in an internet café, which has become a strange universe of its own.
 The story focuses primarily on the relationship between Koichi Toki, a salaryman who leads a trouble-free but unexciting life, and Kaho Tono, his first love whom he never forgot.
+Like many of Oshimi's works, the plot and message of this manga reflects the author's unforgettable experiences of his own, particularly with his first love.
+Drifting Net Cafe also explores themes such as morality around human instinctive behavior, and features explicit themes.

 The manga was adapted into a TBS television series on April 15, 2009, and stars Atsushi Itō as Koichi Toki.

 Plot

 Koichi Toki is an office worker or salaryman with a wife.
 He works hard to bring food home and leads a rather simple and boring life.
 During a work trip, he decides to spend time in an internet cafe, where he meets an ex-schoolmate after not seeing each other for a while.
 In the same cafe, several clients begin to have problems with their computers and the cellular signal disappears.
 The group of clients together with the manager of the place, Toki and his partner are trapped, to discover that they are in a mysterious place that is not Japan.
 The group suffers from disagreements, several escalations of anger and despair trying to survive while Toki and his friend's relationship progresses little by little.